aotimme/gocsv/README.md

 Note that by default it will perform an inner join.
 It will exit if you specify multiple types of join.

-## N.B.

-### Specifying Columns
+## Specifying Columns

-When specifying a column on the command line, you can specify either than name or the index of the column.
-The tool will always try to interpret the column by index, and then by name.
+When specifying a column on the command line, you can specify either the index or the name of the column.
+The tool will always try to interpret the column first by index and then by name.
 The tool uses 1-based indexing (as in the output of the [headers](#headers) subcommand).
-When specifying the name, it will use the the first column that matches.
+When specifying the name, it will use the first column that is an exact case-sensitive match.

 ## Pipelining